 Book now: Baba Edinburgh

 What: With a clutch of high-end awards under its belt, Harajuku Kitchen is one of Edinburgh’s top restaurants, and the best bit is that dining here won’t break the bank.
-The pared back dining room has exposed stone walls and scrubbed wooden tables while everything has been given a little lift from Japanese art across the walls.
-The blackboard displays the day’s specials, but sushi and gyoza are mainstays.
-Crowd-pleasers include crispy and succulent Japanese fried chicken, a plate of chive and pork dumplings and sushi bowls which come with all sorts of interesting toppings.
-Our favourite things for eating here on a budget are the set menus which include rice, miso soup and your choice of main.
+The pared back dining room has exposed stone walls and scrubbed wooden tables while Japanese art peppers the walls.
+The blackboard displays the day’s specials, but sushi, Japanese fried chicken, and gyoza are mainstays.
+Our favourite things for eating here on a budget are the set menus which include two dishes of your choice, miso soup, and rice for just £14.90.

 Where: 10 Gillespie Place, EH10 4HS